 This little fella features dual brushless motors which allow for extremely high torque acceleration.
 It can go to cca 19mph with ease in just a couple of seconds.
 Such powerful torque can strike you with surprise so it might be a good idea to either wear some safety pads or push the acceleration on your handheld controller one degree at a time… at least until you get a grasp on how powerful it really is.

 The battery is pretty good too, but not really on par with some that are featured on competitive models.
 With cca 13 miles of range, there is no doubt it will be enough for an hour or two… But the problem is in its charging.
 It takes around 3 hours to fully charge which is not an optimal number, especially considering the relatively high price of the model that stands around $650.
 But, the build quality and design are something else… They are the main reasons why such a big price is justifiable in the first place.

-The skateboard is made with 3 base layers of finest quality bamboo along with 2 layers of high quality fibre glass.
+The skateboard is made with 3 base layers of the finest quality bamboo along with 2 layers of high-quality fiber glass.
 These 2 make up for an extremely lightweight and reliable build quality that will surely stand the test of time with ease.